WillemD61/battery-planning/README.md

 # Battery planning and control

-Optimise battery charging/discharging with hourly electricity prices for maximised profit, with the option to include solar panel production forecast.
+Optimise battery charging/discharging with hourly electricity prices for maximised profit, with the option to include solar panel production forecast. (added Jan 30, 2023)

 # Purpose